Ritesh0802/bank-customer-churn-analysis/README.md

 ---

 ## 🧠 Executive Conclusion
-Customer churn is driven primarily by **early tenure and disengagement**, not by income or credit strength.
+Customer churn is driven primarily by **early tenure and disengagement** rather than financial strength.
+Both the **Power BI dashboard and the Streamlit app** demonstrate how these insights translate into actionable retention strategies.
 Retention ROI is highest when interventions focus on **usage behavior and customer engagement**, rather than financial profiling.

 ---